Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Experiment

 \paragraph{Finding 1: Legal LLMs perform poorly in LFP and LFP-empowered LJP.} As shown in Table~\ref{tab:approach_compare}, the closed-source models GPT-4o and Claude3.5 consistently achieve the best performance across different LJP approaches, while the open-source legal LLMs Law-Llama3.1-8B and LawJustice-Llama3.1-8B perform the worst, with accuracy close to random guessing.
+For the LFP performance in Table~\ref{tab:lfp_eval}, the open-source legal LLMs again perform the worst, with the lowest performance among all metrics.
 This discrepancy cannot be attributed solely to the relatively small size of the legal LLMs, as Llama3.1-Chinese-8B, which has the same model size, performs significantly better.
 One possible explanation is that these legal LLMs are typically fine-tuned on short-text legal QA datasets~\cite{lawsft1, yue2024lawllm, Lawyer-LLama}, making them less capable of handling complex tasks such as LFP and LJP, which require summarization, reasoning, and deduction over long texts.
 Future research could explore incorporating general-domain instruction data into fine-tuning to mitigate the catastrophic forgetting of fundamental capabilities.
-It is also promising to develop more complex and higher-quality reasoning datasets in the legal domain.
-This would enable legal models to move beyond simple QA tasks and instead leverage their enhanced legal knowledge to analyze problems step by step, ultimately evolving into domain experts that outperform general models.
+It is also promising to develop more complex reasoning datasets in the legal domain.